Data Centers in Jacksonville

 Natural Disaster Risk

-Jacksonville has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72 as of September 2025.
-While the overall score is high, data centers in the area are engineered to mitigate these specific threats.
+Jacksonville has a High natural disaster risk profile, with a National Risk Index score of 87.72 as of September 2025.
+While the risk is lower than in South Florida, careful planning is required.
+The primary threats that demand specific facility design and operational planning are hurricanes, tornadoes, lightning, and riverine flooding.